michael-read/Alpakka-Event-Hubs-Samples/README.md

 1. [EventHubProducerFlows](./src/main/java/com/lightbend/streams/EventHubsProducerFlows.java)
 2. [EventHubConsumerFlows](./src/main/java/com/lightbend/streams/EventHubsConsumerFlows.java)

-Simple sample applications have been provided in the app package which ultimately leveage each of the sample Akka Streams.
+Simple sample applications have been provided in the app package which ultimately leverage each of the sample Akka Streams.

 ## Set up / Configuration

 Before running any of the sample applications you'll need to provide environment variables to enable proper connectivity to Azure Event Hubs.
 All environment variables are picked up through the `application.conf` file.

->**Note**: our application samples are producing to, and consuming from the same Event Hub (or topic).
-In the case that your application needs consume from one Event Hub and produce to another, you'll need to take care to create separate versions of the `eventhubs` configuration for producers and consumers and load appropriately.
+>**Note**: our application samples are producing to, and consuming from the same Event Hub (topic).
+In the use case that your application needs to consume from one Event Hub and produce to another then you'll need to take care to create separate versions of the `eventhubs` configuration for producers and consumers and load appropriately.

 ### Event Hubs Connectivity